 Even if these suppositions remain unproven (which does not mean they’re false), it is certain that ants capture other insects and “milk” their secretions.
-I’ll bet they select their “cattle” the same way humans do, by killing off poor producers and breeding good ones.
+I’ll bet they select their “cattle” much the same way humans do, by killing off poor producers and breeding good ones.
 And I bet other social insects have done as much and more in the past.
-It is also a fact that bacteria, viruses and other microorganisms swap DNA fragments among themselves and infect multi-cellular organisms with them (evolution through disease).
+In fact, bacteria, viruses and other microorganisms swap DNA fragments among themselves and infect multi-cellular organisms with them (evolution through disease).

-The unique status of human intelligence and human communications, and the inferiority of other species past and present, those are blinkered prejudices not supported with enough evidence.
-The collective intelligence of microorganisms precedes ours by billions of years and googles of generations.
+The unique status of human intelligence and human communications, and the inferiority of other species past and present are blinkered prejudices not supported by sufficient evidence.
+The collective intelligence of microorganisms precedes the human one by billions of years and googles of generations.

 Learners must never underestimate the genius of Life and the diamond crush of evolution’s selectivity over time.
-We should study them in all humility instead, anticipating unplumbed depths of complexity and startling ingenuity, no matter how sophisticated our science seems.
-We should mime it as meticulously we can.
+We should study them in all humility instead, anticipating unplumbed depths of complexity and startling ingenuity, no matter how sophisticated our science may become.
+We should mime it as meticulously as we can.
 Upon that sacred worship, that unconditional love like that of a toddler for its parent, humanity’s survival may well depend.
-Our current understanding of life systems is as clear as mud: just sufficient to destroy those them in bulk.
-Own up at least to that.
+Our current understanding of life systems is as clear as mud: just sufficient to destroy many of them in bulk.
+Own up to that at least.

-Scientists won’t hasten to humanity’s aid (the way we hope they will, let down daily), until they embrace some ideology more fitting than flatulent certitude, sneering nihilism and academic narcissism.
+Scientists won’t hasten to humanity’s aid (the way we hope they will, disappointed daily), until they embrace some ideology more fitting than flatulent certitude, sneering nihilism and academic narcissism.
 At the bidding of the weapons orthodoxy, they deny sacred wonder and are the lesser for it.

 For a fixed price, certified scientists can make deadly evil look promising, cloak grand larceny, engineer mass misery and shut down valid alarms.
-Given enough grant money, distinguished doctor-professors can affirm that social incompetence, pollution, warfare and ecocide are cryptically beneficial, unavoidable or “insufficiently studied—let them persist uninterrupted.”
-Ego-driven public quarrels have paralyzed scientific communities that might otherwise have remained immune from outright corruption.
+Given enough grant money, distinguished doctor-professors can affirm that social incompetence, pollution, warfare and ecocide are cryptically beneficial, unavoidable or “insufficiently studied ― let them persist uninterrupted.”
+Ego-driven public quarrels can paralyze scientific communities that might otherwise have remained immune from outright corruption.

 Like seasoned prostitutes, professional scientists serve Conspiracies of Greed: the only topic of passion our weapon states subsidize.
 While some hookers may have a heart of gold – and many scientists, ethics adamantine – it would be unwise to entrust our fate to their care without extensive popular supervision.

-Might our collective wisdom lack enough insight to appreciate the complexities of science and oversee it effectively?
+Might the collective wisdom of the public lack enough insight to appreciate the complexities of science and oversee it effectively?
 That would be the fault of info elites and their , much more so than of popular wisdom.
 We could throw this runaway train into reverse in a single generation.